SinuraPerera/SinuraPerera/README.md

 - 🌱 🌱 I’m currently studying at **Ananda College, Colombo 10**

-- 💬 👀 I'm passionate about **Web Developement, Graphic Design, ML, and Cybersecurity**
+- 💬 👀 I'm passionate about **Web Developement, Graphic Design, ML, Arduino and Cybersecurity**

 - 📫 How to reach me **sinuradamsath2022@gmail.com**